 The roof can be an area of concern when buying a house, as you generally cannot make a good visual assessment of the entire roof from ground level.
 Building and pest inspectors are limited as to how much of the roof they can inspect.

 Prior to booking a building inspection, you need to be aware of exactly what parts of the roof are and aren’t inspected.

-In this blog we will explain the limitations of the building inspection and the various issues that can be found in roof area.
+In this blog, we explain the limitations of a building inspection and the various issues that can be found in roof areas.

 The limitations of a building and pest inspection and your roof